The1Studio/UITemplateEditorCore/README.md

 ## Overview

-UITemplate Editor Core provides the foundational editor infrastructure for TheOne UITemplate framework.
-It includes centralized configuration management, asset utilities, and integration points for all UITemplate features.
+This package provides the central configuration hub for all UITemplate features through the `TheOne/Configuration And Tools` menu item.
+It serves as the main entry point for project setup, feature configuration, and tool access.

 ## Features

-- **TheOneGDKWindow**: Centralized configuration and tools window
-- **AssetSearcher**: Powerful asset search and management utilities
-- **Configuration Management**: Project-wide settings and preferences
+- **Centralized Configuration Window**: Single location for all UITemplate settings
-- **Integration Ready**: Seamless integration with UITemplate features
+- **Feature Toggle Management**: Enable/disable UITemplate features
+- **SDK Integration**: Configure third-party SDKs (ads, analytics, etc.)
+- **Tool Integration**: Quick access to all UITemplate editor tools
+- **Project Validation**: Verify correct project setup
+- **Asset Searcher**: Powerful utility for finding and managing assets in your project

 ## Requirements